-The Investment Pool must maintain an effective duration of 1.5 years or less and 40% of its total value must be held in securities that mature in 12 months or less.
-As of September 30, 2015, the Investment Pool had a balance of \$5.6 billion and an effective duration of 0.99 years, and 56% of the portfolio had a maturity of 12 months or less.
+The Investment Pool must maintain an effective duration of 1.5 years or less and 40% of its total value must be held in securities that mature within one year.
+As of December 31, 2015, the Investment Pool had a balance of \$6.2 billion and an effective duration of 0.98 years, and 60% of the portfolio had a maturity of one year or less.